-If you have a child with special needs, it is critical that you work with an estate planning attorney to appropriate plan for your child’s future needs.
+If you have a disabled child, it is critical that you work with a special needs estate planning attorney to appropriately plan for your child’s future needs.
 Many individuals with special needs rely on important government benefits that could be lost if you set up your estate plan incorrectly.
 And even if you don’t expect your child to need public benefits, many private programs for individuals with disabilities still rely upon some of the same qualification rules that the public programs rely on, such that special needs planning may still be appropriate.

 A trust is a legal agreement that allows a third party, the trustee, to hold assets on behalf of a beneficiary.
 The creator of the trust designs rules that specify how and when the assets pass to the beneficiaries.
 Additionally, trusts are extremely versatile because they can be funded with almost all types of property, including cash, retirement accounts, stocks, bonds, real property (houses, cares, land), and insurance policies.